cloudfoundry/garden-runc-release/README.md

 ### Running the tests

 [Concourse CI](https://concourse.ci/) is used for running Garden-runC tests in a VM.
-It provides its [Fly CLI](https://github.com/concourse/fly) for Linux and MacOSX.
+It provides the [Fly CLI](https://github.com/concourse/fly) for Linux and MacOSX.
 Concourse has a pre-built Vagrant box for VirtualBox.
 You can create a new instance by executing the following commands: